 Rankings provide one measure of the institution's performance, particularly internationally.
-This year we have included the results of various research-focused rankings and international rankings, including the new Times Higher Education University World rankings by discipline.
+This year we have included the results of various research-focused rankings and international rankings, including the Newsweek Best International Schools outside U.S. ranking.

-Figure 1-i-c Research Rankings, 2010
+Figure 1-i-c Research Rankings, 2011